phaserjs/phaser/README.md

 * PIXI has been made available for Phaser when using requireJS (thanks @mkristo #1923)
 * Internally the Time class has been updated to split out the RAF and SetTimeout implementations.
 This cuts down the update loop workload significantly, which was causing a performance optimization bottleneck in V8.
 * TweenData.update now uses the `Time.elapsedMS` value for its delta calculation, instead of the physicsStep - this is because tweens are inherently time duration based and on a lagging system they were not properly completing when they should do (also addresses #1819)
+* World.stateChange is a new method that is called whenever the state changes or restarts.
+It resets the world x/y coordinates back to zero and then resets the Camera.

 ### Bug Fixes